Poor Lighting and Premises Liability

 - Traumatic brain injuries.

 An example of an injury could be an individual walking across a dim lit hallway where there are objects scattered around.
 The individual may potentially trip or fall down from not being able to see where they are going, thus sustaining an injury.
 More severe circumstances may involve an individual walking up or down the stairs where there is poor lighting.
-Chances of fracturing a bone is very likely.
+Chances of fracturing a bone are very likely.

 Responsibility for Poor Lighting Accidents